-Lost in translation Amanda’s most recent illness, back at the end of January, actually triggered a serious misunderstanding among the emergency services and Bulgarian media.
+Amanda’s most recent illness, back at the end of January, actually triggered a serious misunderstanding among the emergency services and Bulgarian media.
 Her story even featured on the evening news.

 Amanda’s daughter had dialled 112, an international emergency hotline number, after her mother began experiencing stroke-like symptoms.
 Bulgarian media initially reported that two British women were "lost" in the mountain near Pamporovo, citing information from the Interior Ministry regional police directorate in Smolyan.

 In reality, however, Amanda’s daughter had actually made the emergency call from her home and the whole incident was a classic case of linguistic misunderstanding.
 The operator, who spoke no English, had disconnected the call three times.
 When her daughter finally got through to the emergency hotline again, she explained that her mother had suffered a stroke, and conveyed their true location.